 MIT meets the full financial need of every undergraduate for all four years of his or her undergraduate career.
-Student Financial Services (SFS) awards grants and loans based on the financial need of the individual student, as determined by analysis of information provided on the Free Application for Federal Student Aid (FAFSA) and the CSS Profile.
+Student Financial Services (SFS) awards financial aid based on the financial need of the individual student, as determined by analysis of information provided by the family on the Free Application for Federal Student Aid (FAFSA) and the CSS PROFILE applications.
 Copies of the most recent parental federal tax return(s) are required in support of aid applications.

-SFS reviews applications and makes need-based awards to students from the most suitable Institute grant and loan resources.
+SFS reviews applications and makes need-based awards to students from Institute sources.
 MIT is fortunate in having received gifts from many benefactors, alumni, and friends to help support the educational needs of MIT students.

-Students choose term-time work and/or loan eligibility to meet their self-help requirement, which is an amount (determined by family income and other factors) that students are expected to contribute themselves.
+Students choose term-time work and/or loan eligibility to meet their self-help requirement, which is an amount that students are expected to contribute themselves.
 Student loan funds allow the student to pay part of the costs of his or her education on long-term credit under favorable financial terms.
-However, MIT student loans are granted to meet systematically calculated financial need only.
-Undergraduate loans are provided from several government and private sources, including the Federal Perkins Loan Program and the Federal Direct Stafford Loan Program.

 Specific jobs are not assigned; students are expected to arrange employment most suitable to their own talents and schedules.
-SFS Student Employment website, http://web.mit.edu/sfs/jobs/ maintains listings of positions for students seeking part-time jobs during the term or full-time summer jobs.
+The SFS Student Employment website maintains listings of positions for students seeking part-time jobs during the term or full-time summer jobs.
 On-campus employment is usually available in residence halls, offices, libraries, and laboratories.
 Listings for off-campus positions are also available.
-Students' earnings from part-time work depend on experience and, of course, their time availability.

-All students who are thinking of attending MIT are strongly urged to explore all areas of financial assistance, including government and private scholarship and loan programs.
+All students who are thinking of attending MIT are strongly urged to explore all areas of financial assistance, including government and private financial aid programs.
 A number of states sponsor scholarship programs for residents, and information on eligibility may usually be obtained from secondary school guidance counselors.
 ROTC programs at MIT may also provide substantial scholarship support.